-- Bring 1/3 of the milk to a boil, and transfer to a blender with the toasted kernels.
-Let steep for 5 minutes, then process until smooth.
+- Bring half of the milk to a boil, and stir in the ice cream stabilizer (optional).
+Transfer to a blender with the toasted kernels, let steep for 5 minutes, then blend for at least 1 minute, until completely smooth.
 Pass through a chinois, and reserve.

 - In a large bowl, whisk the egg yolks and sugar to a pale ribbon.
 Place the rest of the milk with the heavy cream, milk powder, and honey in a small saucepan and bring to a boil, stirring constantly.
-Pour into the bowl while whisking, add the apricot kernel and milk mixture, then place the bowl over a pot of simmering water and whisk the custard until it coats the back of a spoon.
+Pour into the bowl while whisking, add the apricot kernel and milk mixture, then place the bowl over a pot of simmering water, and whisk the custard until it reaches a temperature of 175 F and coats the back of a spoon.
 Pass through a chinois into a container over a bowl of ice water, and let cool.
 Transfer the container to the freezer and wait until it is completely cold.

 - Churn the custard in an ice cream maker, following the manufacturer’s instructions.
 Transfer to the freezer for at least 2 hours before serving.